 Unemployment Rate in South Africa averaged 26.56 percent from 2000 until 2022, reaching an all time high of 35.30 percent in the fourth quarter of 2021 and a record low of 21.50 percent in the fourth quarter of 2008.
 This page provides - South Africa Unemployment Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 South Africa Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Unemployment Rate in South Africa is expected to be 29.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in South Africa to stand at 27.10 in 12 months time.
-In the long-term, the South Africa Unemployment Rate is projected to trend around 27.00 percent in 2022, according to our econometric models.
+Unemployment Rate in South Africa is expected to be 35.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the South Africa Unemployment Rate is projected to trend around 36.00 percent in 2023 and 35.00 percent in 2024, according to our econometric models.